 All spirits have a small amount of reiryoku; generally, this isn't enough to affect them at all, and plus spirits in Soul Society don't feel hunger.
 However, a small number of plus souls will eventually develop higher than average reiryoku, and become capable of manipulating it, and expressing it as reiatsu (spiritual pressure) and Kidou (demon arts, basically magic).
 These souls do feel hunger, and must receive training in order to learn to control their reiryoku or they will constantly leak it as reiatsu and injure themselves, and others around them, on a regular basis.
 Some may also incidentally starve themselves to death this way.

 A soul with higher reiryoku must travel to the Seireitei (court of pure souls), a circular white walled fortress in the centre of Soul Society, where the Goteijusantai operate, and attend and graduate from the Shinoreijutsuin (spiritual arts academy).
-During their time with the Shino Academy, they'll be given a blank asauchi, within which they will manifest their Zanpakutou, and officially become...
+In time, they may manifest stronger reiatsu than normal, and go through the Shino Academy to officially become...

 Most Shinigami are a part of the Goteijusantai.
 They have the ability to use and manipulate their own reiryoku to perform impressive feats and cast Kidou spells, as well as heightened endurance, durability, and stamina.
 It is said, as well, that a Zanpakutou is born with their Shinigami, and dies with them, too.
-Asauchi are specially-crafted blades that a Shinigami transfers the part of their soul that is their Zanpakutou into.
+A Zanpakutou is a part of a Shinigami's soul fashioned into a physical form.
 These have a separate consciousness, and after a certain power level, become capable of manifesting in the spiritual world and interacting with other souls.
-Each Zanpakutou has two stages: the first is the Shikai (first release), whereupon the blade changes form and develops special abilities unique to itself.
+Each Zanpakutou has two stages: the first is the Shikai (first release), whereupon the Zanpakutou changes form and develops special abilities unique to itself.
 The second stage is Bankai (final release).
 The weapon often changes form a second time, and has special abilities unique to itself only available in bankai stage.

 While Shikai can generally be reached relatively easily, mastering it is a whole other story.
 Bankai is, however, extremely rare, and only Captains and Lieutenants have any hope of reaching it, let alone mastering it.
 A Shinigami relies on their Zanpakutou, and their Zanpakutou relies on them.
 Certain situations can cause one to be unable to communicate with, and subsequently release, their Zanpakutou.
 Extreme despair, or just the wrong mindset in general, can cause a shinigami to lose track of the voice that is their Zanpakutou.
 A Zanpakutou also cannot be released without the Shinigami knowing what its name and release command are, and what exactly a Zanpakutou will require before telling the Shinigami its name and release command vary.
 Some tell very easily; others don't.
 It is also possible to call a Zanpakutou the wrong name and release a stunted version of its shikai; Zanpakutou may also not tell its wielder that its shikai abilities are incomplete, and it is also possible for a bankai to be incomplete.
 The more the shinigami learns and grows, the more command they have over these release states and any abilities those release states offer, and when a Zanpakutou feels its wielder is ready, it will unleash its full power.